How to Fix Windows Backup Stuck at 97% - Qiling

 Opening the properties of Windows Backup

 Step 3.
-In the "General" tab, change the Startup type to "Disabled", and then click the "OK" button.
+To disable the service, go to the "General" tab, change the Startup type to "Disabled", and click the "OK" button.

 Disabling the Startup type